jwhpryor/jni-bind/README.md

 <a name="about"></a>
 ## About JNI Bind
-`JNI Bind` was originally developed at Google to simplify confusing verbose JNI boilerplate code.
-It has minimal overhead and provides extensive, intuitive type conversions.
+`JNI Bind` is a new metaprogramming library that provides syntactic sugar for `C++` => Java/Kotlin.
+It is header only, and can be easily included even without Bazel support.
+It provides sophisticated type conversion with compile time validation of method calls and field accesses.

+It requires clang enabled at C++17 or later.
+It is compatible with Android.

 **Many** features and optimisations are included:
   - **Object Management**
-  - **Static signature generation and validation** (code calling invalid method names fail to build).
+  - **Compile time method name and argument checking**
-  - **Static cacheing of IDs** such as `jmethodID` and `jclass` with correct cacheing strategies for multi-threading.
+  - **Static cacheing of IDs** *multi-threading support and compile time signature generation*.
-  - **Classes** (including native construction and compile time argument validation).
+  - **Classes** *native construction, argument validation, lifetime support, method and field support.*
-  - **Classloaders** (native object construction, argument validation, object "buildability").
+  - **Classloaders** *native construction, object "buildability".
+  - **JVM Management** *single-process multiple JVM lifecycles.
+  - **Strings** *easy syntax for inline argument construction*.
-  - **Arrays** (inline object construction for method arguments, efficient pinning of existing spans).
+  - **Arrays** *inline object construction for method arguments, efficient pinning of existing spans*.
-  - **JVM Management** Power users who want to manage multiple JVM lifetimes in a single process.
   - And *much* more!

 <a name="quickstart-without-bazel"></a>